 2. Update your galleries.

-Exhibit A: Camilla Binks‘ newly launched version of Negroni features a thoughtfully curated batch of images from her most recent, on-brand shoots and immediately showcases what she does best and attracts the brides she’s after.
+Exhibit A: Camilla Binks‘ version of Negroni features a thoughtfully curated batch of images from her most recent, on-brand shoots and immediately showcases what she does best and attracts the brides she’s after.
 The result feels cohesive and unmistakably “her.”